bitcoinjs/regtest-client/README.md

 Default URL is `http://127.0.0.1:8080/1`, and the recommended way to set up a server is to run a docker container locally.

-You can override the URL with `APIURL` environment variable or by running `regtestUtils.changeUrl('xxx')` at runtime.
+You can override the URL with `APIURL` environment variable or by using the optional second arg `new RegtestUtils(bitcoin, { APIURL: 'xxx' })` at runtime.

+You can also override the API password (set on the server side) with `APIPASS` env variable, or `new RegtestUtils(bitcoin, { APIURL: 'xxx', APIPASS: 'yyy' })`

+The optional second arg can have either, both, or none of the two overrides.

 ## Docker